NeuraiProject/neurai-rpc/neurai_methods.md

 Arguments:
 1. "fromaccount"   (string, required) The name of the account to move funds from.
 May be the default account using "".
 2. "toaccount"     (string, required) The name of the account to move funds to.
 May be the default account using "".
-3. amount            (numeric) Quantity of RVN to move between accounts.
+3. amount            (numeric) Quantity of XNA to move between accounts.
 4. (dummy)           (numeric, optional) Ignored.
 Remains for backward compatibility.
 5. "comment"       (string, optional) An optional comment, stored in the wallet only.